-These discussion questions will be addressed in the PFDD meeting on June 2 with the U.S. Food and Drug Administration (FDA) regarding DS-AD.
+These discussion questions will be addressed in the EL-PFDD meeting on June 2 with the U.S. Food and Drug Administration (FDA) regarding DS-AD.
 If you would like to submit a comment or share your experience, please use the comment box below the questions.
 Your answers may be included in the EL-PFDD Voice of the Patient report as your first name and last initial.
 You can answer one question, or you can answer all questions when you submit your comment.
 The comment period is open until July 2, 2026.

 Questions on DS-AD Symptoms and Daily Impact: